s-h-a-d-o-w/alfc/README.md

 Once you either uninstall the tool or quit after running it using `run.bat`, it is recommended to reboot your machine to ensure that control is handed back to either BIOS or Gigabyte's Control Center.

-### CPU power limits

-If you're already familiar with PL1/PL2, feel free to skip this section.
-For others - at least based on my observations, there are really only two scenarios to use something other than the default of `38/107`:

-- You are rendering something and want to use more power than 38W long-term.
-- Trying to optimize gaming performance also by increasing PL1.

 ## Development notes